-The best way to evaluate the scholarliness of a journal is often to read at the journal's web page.
+The best method to evaluate the scholarliness of a journal is to read the journal's web page.
 Information about journals are also provided in the library's journal list or through the database Ulrichsweb.The library's journal listCheck for “Peer-reviewed”

 Ulrichs web The term “Refereed” refers to journals which use the peer-review process.

 Scholarly journals might contain non-scholarly material